py5coding/py5book/content/user_functions.md

 For each of these key event functions, py5 can pass a [](/reference/py5keyevent) object.
 If a key event function is defined with a single parameter, it will receive a `Py5KeyEvent` object; if defined with no parameters, the `Py5KeyEvent` object will be omitted.

 The below example demonstrates all of the possible key event functions.
+One of the key event functions uses the `Py5KeyEvent` object to show you what that looks like.

-Try running it and experimenting to understand the events that trigger them.
+Try running this example and experimenting with your keyboard to understand the events that trigger them.

 ```python
 def setup():